-- Intended Audience: Students other than mathematics, physics, and chemistry majors who are interested in applications of math to their majors. - Objective: To develop students' problem solving skills using the techniques of calculus through numeric, analytic, graphical, and symbolic approaches. - Required Text: "Applied Calculus: Emphasis on Business Decisions," 3rd Ed., by Barber and Hetzler; Kendall Hunt. - Technology: Use of a graphing calculator or mathematical software accessible via SU computer network may be required by some instructors.
+Intended Audience: Students other than mathematics, physics, and chemistry majors who are interested in applications of math to their majors.

+Objective: To develop students' problem solving skills using the techniques of calculus through numeric, analytic, graphical, and symbolic approaches.

+Textbooks: Applied Calculus: Emphasis on Business Decisions, 3rd Edition, by Barber and Hetzler; Kendall-Hunt, 2021.

+Technology: Use of a graphing calculator or mathematical software accessible via SU computer network may be required by some instructors.

-Topics & Sections Weeks Calculus and Business Introduction (R.1 & R.2) 1.5 Derivatives of Power Functions (1.1 - 1.4) Theory, evaluation (including higher order derivatives), and application.
-3 Derivatives of More Complicated Functions (1.5 - 7, 1.9) Products, Quotients, Composed Functions, and Exponential and Logarithmic Functions.
-3 More Applications of Derivatives (1.8 & 1.10) Curve Sketching, Optimization, Elasticity 1.5 Integration (2.1, 2.2, & 2.5) Evaluating definite and indefinite integrals, applications, u-Substitution, and numerical methods 3 Tests, review, or optional topics Total 2 14 Evaluation Homework and quizzes: 25% - 35%
+Topic $\mathbf{Weeks}$ Calculus and Business Introduction (R.1 & R.2) 1.5 Derivatives of Power Functions (1.1 - 1.4) 3 Theory, evaluation (including higher order derivatives), and application.
+Derivatives of More Complicated Functions (1.5 - 7, 1.9) 3 Products, Quotients, Composed Functions, and Exponential and Logarithmic Functions.
+More Applications of Derivatives (1.8 & 1.10) 1.5 Curve Sketching, Optimization, Elasticity Integration $(2.1, 2.2, \& 2.5)$ 3 Evaluating definite and indefinite integrals, applications, u-Substitution, and numerical methods Tests, Review, and Optional Topics 2 Total 14